ravneetg/twitter/README.md

   * get_new_movies.py -- a program to query IMDB restful API with IMDB movie IDs and write data to postgres table, and a .csv file
   * search_movie.py -- a utility program to query IMDB restful API with movie titles

+### Tableau Dashboard
+  * Dashboard.twb -- a dashboard transforming the databases into a report useful to analysts

 ## Section 2.
 Directory Structure
     /twitter/
       extract_tweets_restful.py